 The School Psychology Plan is based on a collaborative data-based, problem-solving model of training.
 The focus of the specialty is on the psycho-educational needs of children.
 The emphasis of the plan is on training students who will work as specialists in School Psychology within public schools.
-The plan is broadly designed and may also be appropriate for students who may be working with children in other settings (e.g., public agencies).
 The plan strives to produce school psychological specialists who have high standards of ethical, professional conduct; engage in empirically based and collaborative decision making as part of a multidisciplinary team; have a high level of competency in assessment, intervention and consultation; and have sensitivity to and respect for the uniqueness, dignity, culture and worth of each individual.